 Hiking the Hawaiʻi Loa Ridge Trail on Oʻahu, Hawaiʻi

-The Hawaiʻi Loa Ridge Trail in the southern Koʻolau Mountains on Oʻahu is one of my favorite day hikes on the island because the ridge is one of the best, most beautiful, and also one of the easiest adventures to enjoy the beauty that is the rugged Koʻolaus without committing to something more involved.
+The Hawaiʻi Loa Ridge Trail in the southern Koʻolau Mountains on Oʻahu is one of my favorite day hikes on the island because it’s one of the best, most beautiful, and also one of the easiest adventures to enjoy the beauty of the rugged Koʻolaus without committing to something more involved.

 By this, I mean that similar southern Koʻolau ridges only get more difficult after Hawaiʻi Loa Ridge, which include Kapālama, Mauʻumae, Waʻahila, and even the neighboring Wailupe, to name just a few.